haoyuanli93/SplitDelaySimulation/ReadMe.md

 Instead, I copy some file from my new repo XRaySimulation to the CrystalDiff folder and just managed to update this simulation a little bit.
-Therefore, the code in the following three files: "xraysimulationutil.py", "misc.py" and "SplitDelayCrystalModel.py", is just some external code that does not necessarily work well with the other code.
+Therefore, the code in the following files: "xraysimulationutil.py", "misc.py", "multidevice.py" and "SplitDelayCrystalModel.py", is just some external code that does not necessarily work well with the other code.